top of page

 For postmenopausal women, this is one of the most effective options available.

-• Reduces recurrence by nearly 60%
+• It reduces recurrence by nearly 60%.

-• Recommended as first-line therapy
+• It is recommended as first-line therapy.

 8. Methenamine: A Non-Antibiotic Option